rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 {% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/velocity.png" %}

-UI animation library: “Velocity is an animation engine with the same API as jQuery's <code>$.animate()</code>.
+UI animation library: “Velocity is an animation engine with the same API as jQuery’s <code>$.animate()</code>.
 It works with and without jQuery.
 It’s incredibly fast, and it features color animation, transforms, loops, easings, SVG support, and scrolling.
 It is the best of jQuery and CSS transitions combined.”<br />
 _A project of Julian Shapiro.
 14&nbsp;contributors<span class="octicon octicon-star"></span>star:&nbsp;6,567 <span class="octicon octicon-repo-forked"></span>fork:&nbsp;514_